 (D) An accredited institution offering an EMS training program, as outlined in paragraphs (B) and (C) of this rule, shall provide for regular evaluations of student performance and achievement throughout the course of the program and shall include a comprehensive written exam at the end of the program, prior to issuance of a certificate of completion.

-(E) An advanced emergency medical technician refresher training program shall consist of forty hours according to objectives approved by the board for the number of hours listed in each of the following subject areas:
+(E) An "Ohio EMT-Intermediate Refresher Curriculum" shall consist of forty hours according to objectives approved by the board for the number of hours listed in each of the following subject areas:

 (1) Eight hours on pediatric issues;